• Home

 So what of those of us on the outside who can make Khan’s gestures of care, empathy and moral support to casualties of the criminal ‘justice’ system at absolutely no risk to ourselves?
 More particularly what of those of us who deliberately refuse to do so, even when handed the opportunity on a plate?
 Because it happens …

-Let’s take a leaf out of Khan’s book, come down off our high horses and do a bit more of what we profess to do: care, empathise, and spread some love.
+We could try taking a leaf out of Khan’s book, coming down off our high horses and doing a bit more of what we profess to do: care, empathise, and spread some love.

 Comments are closed.